 Consciousness Mechanics: The Movie is a crash course in consciousness.
 It dissects the basic mechanisms of how the human reality experience operates, and simplifies esoteric concepts like "existence versus nonexistence" in an easy-to-understand, fun way.
 It also introduces new concepts, such as how and why there seems to be a consensus reality at all.
 This movie is a 106 minute voyage into the intricate workings of the spacetime illusion, and yet, is a timeless anchor to the reality of right here and right now.

 The geometric form in the background is a basically a double 421 polytope (it's not doubled exactly).
 Just like how a point dimensionally changes into a line, which dimensionally changes into a plane and so forth, the geometry present between the lines and points symbolizes a similar dimensional relationship.
-The 421 polytope structure has some popular metaphysical theories associated with it, of which has nothing to do with its use in the movie because it isn't in the movie.
+The 421 polytope structure has some popular physical and metaphysical theories associated with it, one being the theory of everything, commonly abbreviated "ToE" in physics.
+None of those theories have anything to do with its use in the movie because it isn't in the movie.
 The object in the movie is not a 421 polytope, it is something akin to a double 421 polytope, which is a different object that has no name.
 The American Institute of Mathematics has an interesting article about the 421polytope here: http://aimath.org/E8/ and here: http://aimath.org/E8/mcmullen.html Scientific American features an interesting article, concerning E8 geometry and a theory of everything (the 421 polytope is an expression of E8 geometry): https://www.scientificamerican.com/article/rummaging-for-a-final-theory Two other interesting links to check out here: http://physicsworld.com/cws/article/news/2010/jan/08/e8-symmetry-spotted-in-ultracold-magnet and here: https://plus.maths.org/content/beautiful-symmetry-provides-glimpse-quantum-world

 The rainbow background color changing was used because the rainbow is the spectrum of visible light.
 It represents the human experience, seeing as though light (electromagnetic energy) is obviously an important component.